ahrenberg/split_nlogo_experiment/README.md

     split_nlogo_experiment --output_dir /tmp --output_prefix my_model.nlogo experiment

-will cause the XML files to be saved in the directory `/tmp` and be named `my_experiment<XYZ>.xml` where `<XYZ>` is, as before, a number from 1 up to N, N being the number of possible variable value combinations.
+will cause the XML files to be saved in the directory `/tmp` and be named `experiment_<XYZ>.xml` where `<XYZ>` is, as before, a number from 1 up to N, N being the number of possible variable value combinations.

 Note that all the output directory must exist and be writable.
 If not an error is produced and the program exits.